Kickflip89/Convolution-Music-AI/README.md

 evaluate.py contains the code for training the network and for producing outputs based on using Gibbs Sampling on random samples of Bach using block erases of the score:  To train, run evaluate.py.

-To load a model, use evaluate.py -train path-to-model-directory (save files as model.json and model.h6).
+To load a model, $python3 evaluate.py -load path-to-model-directory (save files as model.json and model.h5).